nobleo/Blueprint_Lab_Software/docs/_sources/ros1/bpl_passthrough/request_joint_positions.rst.txt

 Using bpl_passthrough to get joint positions
 =========================================================================

-This example shows demonstrates how to request read joint positions from joints on a manipulator.
+This example demonstrates how to request read joint positions from joints on a manipulator.

-To launch this example run the example launch node.
+To launch this example run the launch file.

-The example will request and printout the positions of a manipulators joint.

 .. tabs::